 Total time: 35 minutes

 For the best homemade churros, you’ll want to deep fry them instead of baking them.
-These easy cinnamon churros are proof!
+These child’s play Spanish treats are perfect for a homemade recipe!
 Deep-fried churros are brown and slightly crunchy on the outside, with a light, doughy, and super sweet center.

 Rolling these doughnut sticks in the cinnamon sugar mixture gives them a delicious cinnamon flavor.